Where is Shipwrecked filmed?

 It’s set to be a very long haul however, with a flight to the Cook Islands averaging over 24 hours.

-While Rarotonga is the largest and most frequently visited of the Cook Islands, another quick flight or boat trip can take you to Aitutaki.
+While Rarotonga is the largest and most frequently visited of the Cook Islands, another quick flight can take you to Aitutaki.

 Aitutaki is the second most visited destination in the Cook Islands, with the island offering a series of boat trips to the surrounding reefs used in Shipwrecked.